Wondering what the best things to do in Malaga are? Here are our picks for the top things to do when visiting this magical seaside city!

 Note: To book this activity, participants must be 18 years or older and have a valid driver’s license.

-12. Kick Back at Malagueta Beach
+12. Kick Back at Playa de la Malagueta (Malagueta Beach)

-The beach at Málaga stretches along the coastline and you’re able to find some other great spots to kick back and tan for the day.
+In fact, people flock to Malaga from different parts of Costa del Sol just to enjoy some sun and sand!
+The beach at Malaga stretches along the coastline and you’re able to find some other great spots to kick back and tan for the day.

 If you’re hoping to have a sunny and sandy holiday season, Malaga is also one of the best places to spend Christmas in Europe.

 Head east to Playa de las Acacias or pop over to Torremolinos, a quick 20-minute drive down the coast.
-If you don’t mind a little bit of a ride, most of Costa del Sol’s best beaches are easy to reach within an hour from Málaga!
+If you don’t mind a little bit of a ride, most of Costa del Sol’s best beaches are easy to reach within an hour from Malaga.

 13. Relax at a Hammam

-To unwind on your vacation in Málaga, the best thing to do is visit a traditional hammam, or Arab bathhouse.
+To unwind on your vacation in Malaga, the best thing to do is visit a traditional hammam, or Arab bathhouse.

-With this pass, you get a 90-minute session at Hammam Al-Andalus in Málaga.
-Let the stress just melt away — take a dip in different temperature baths, sweat out toxins in the steam room, and drink traditional tea in the lounge.
+With this pass, you get a 90-minute session at Hammam Al-Andalus in Malaga.
+Let the stress just melt away – take a dip in different temperature baths, sweat out toxins in the steam room, and drink traditional tea in the lounge.

 You can also relax with a massage at the hammam, complete with essential oils of your choosing.
 Now that’s what I’m talking about!

-14. Enjoy Málaga on a Bike Tour
+14. Enjoy Malaga on a Bike Tour

 On this bike tour, you’ll visit the Roman Theater, Gibralfaro Castle, and ride along the oceanfront promenade.
 You’ll also get to visit the Semana Santa Museum as well as the maze-like Moorish Quarter.